 4. The art of communication

-If the troublesome noise is coming from someone you live with, then it shouldn’t be too difficult to ask them nicely to be quieter – in theory.
+If the troublesome noise is coming from someone you live with, it shouldn’t be too difficult to ask them nicely to be quieter – in theory.

-In reality we all have different perspectives on what’s unacceptably noisy, what time is considered late at night, and how well others should tolerate our choice of activity.
+In reality, we all have different perspectives on what’s unacceptably noisy, what time is considered late at night, and how well others should tolerate our choice of activity.

 If someone is willing to work with you, then you can do some experiments to find the maximum volume they can put a television of stereo at without you hearing it.
 They could even use a little sticker to mark the maximum volume point.

-5. Call the noise-busters
+5. Call the noise busters

 Looking up the law where you live can help prepare your case.
 Check online what time builders can use power tools, what time fireworks can go on to, how late music can be played in the street.
-There are often laws for activities like these.

 6. Move your bedroom